AmdaU/meeseeks-box/README.md

 ## Requirements

-Currently only works on linux (and possible MacOS)
+Currently only works on Linux and MacOs

 requires the [`glow`](https://github.com/charmbracelet/glow) program for printing

 # Todo:
 - [x] Command help